C'est moi in Wisconsin. Photo by Rachael Finglovsky.

 Hello!
 Thank you for visiting my site.
 I was born & raised in the United States.
 In my sophomore year in college, I purchased a used Pentax K1000 manual SLR camera.
 For fun, I took an Intro to B&W Photography during my final year of school.
 I graduated with a B.A. in Mandarin Chinese and worked in the non-profit sector for many years, taking advanced photo classes on the side, to relax and get centered.
 The traditional darkroom essentially became my sanctuary.
 In 2003, I had a once-in-a-lifetime opportunity to serve as staff photographer at the Bahá’í World Centre in Haifa, Israel.
 What was to be 2.5 years turned into 5 years in the Middle East of a wide-range of photo assignments for the Bahá’í Faith that catapulted my professional skills and creative technique.
 With every project and each perfect and not-so-perfect shot/session/process, I realized what was at the center of the ups & downs I faced for every assignment - love.
 The lesson?
 Well, I learned that fully embracing love, or rather, falling into its full embrace, will never leave me disappointed.
 Needless to say, those 5 years at the Bahá’í World Centre changed the entire course of my life, at least what I had or could envision for my future, and it forever altered my conceptual framework about equality and the oneness of humanity.
 In 2008, I returned to the States to continue working in photography and to share my learnings from overseas.

-Please let me know how I can assist you with photography and visual storytelling!
+Let me know how I can assist you with photography + visual stories!